 Aspen Ideas Festival, The Resnick Gallery, Doerr-Hosier Center

-Aspen, Colorado June 26 – Sept 2, 2013
+Aspen, Colorado, June 26 – Sept 2, 2013

-Steven Sacks – bitforms gallery
+Curated by Steven Sacks – bitforms gallery

-Peter Hirshberg – Re:Imagine Group Chairman
+Essay by Peter Hirshberg – Re:Imagine Group Chairman

-R. Luke Dubois uses pervasive data the way pop artists like Andy Warhol or James Rosenquist obsessively manipulated the mass consumer imagery of their era.
-Coming from the world of commercial illustration they adapted the language of advertising and pop culture to fine art.
-Today, DuBois uses contemporary software techniques to change the context in which we see data, presenting it in a fresh, sometimes jarring perspective.
-He asks how data can be emotionally impactful at a time when we are surrounded by so much of it we are practically numbed out.
+Exhibiting artist R. Luke DuBois (b.1975) uses pervasive data the way pop artists like Andy Warhol (1928-1987) or James Rosenquist (b.
+1933) obsessively manipulated the mass consumer imagery of their era.
+Coming from the world of commercial illustration, Warhol and Rosenquist adapted the language of advertising and pop culture to fine art.
+Today, DuBois uses contemporary software techniques to change the context in which we see data, presenting it in fresh, sometimes jarring perspectives.
+His work questions the ability of data to be emotionally impactful at a time when its ubiquity often leaves us desensitized to its presence.